Kansa Bronze Patina Timeline: Natural Non-Stick Development | Eaglador UK

 Visualize your pan's radiant evolution with regular use (3-5 times weekly)—here's the inspiring roadmap:

-- Week 1: Gentle haze appears; subtle non-stick from startup seasoning.
+- Week 1: Gentle haze appears; subtle non-stick from start-up seasoning.
 (Photo: Gleaming base with early whispers.)

 - 3 Months: Deeper, inviting shade; elite non-stick with antimicrobial zing.